OpenSourceEBike/OpenSourceEBike.github.io/build_display.md

 * the NRF52840 has a regulator that will convert the 5 volts to 3.3 volts out the VDD OUT pin, which will power the OLED display.

-* the NRF52840 board communicates with the OLED display using I2C connection: SDA and SCL lines.
+* the NRF52840 board communicates with the OLED display using I2C or SPI connection.

 * the NRF52840 board reads directly 3 buttons state from the keypad.